Ehan1han/cs224r_deeprl_final/README.md

 3. **RLOO (Reinforcement Learning with Offline Optimization)**
    - Uses offline reinforcement learning to optimize responses
-   - Requires a reward model and pre-trained SFT model
+   - Requires a reward model
    - Generates multiple samples for each input

 ## Evaluation